biocore/wol/protocols/tree_building.md

 ### 2. Sequence alignment

 #### 2.1.
 Per-gene alignment

-UPP was run with all sequences but fragments are used for the backbone.
-Sequences with length L < 0.34\*M or L > 1.33\*M, where M is the median length of all the sequences, are detected as fragments and not included in the backbone.
+We aligned amino acid sequences using UPP.
+It was run with all sequences but fragments are used for the backbone.
+Sequences with length L < 0.34\*M or L > 1.33\*M, where _M_ is the median length of all the sequences, were detected as fragments and not included in the backbone.

 ```
 run_upp.py -s seqfile.fa -B 100000 -M -1 -T 0.66 -m amino
 ```

-After aligned the sequences by UPP, we filter out the gappy **sites** with more than 95% gaps, then filter out the low quality sequences with  more than 66% gaps.
+After aligned the sequences by UPP, we filtered out **sites** with more than 95% gaps, then filtered out **sequences** with more than 66% gaps.

 #### 2.2 Gene filtering